-- (A) A written exam, it represents the 70% of the final grade. - (B) Continuous assessment is based on solving exercises and test for the students.
+- (A) A written exam, it represents the 60% of the final grade.
+The exam has both theoretical and practical questions. - (B) Continuous assessment is based on solving exercises and test for the students.
 As well as, in volunteering to show their solution on the blackboard to the other classmates.
-It represents the 30% of the final grade.
+It represents the 40% of the final grade.